Josiah-Kitchin/CodeBounty/backend/API.md

     Response --> { status }

 - Post /users/login
-    Login a user, compares the password with the given email and returns wthe status of the comparison Request --> { email, password }
+    Log in a user, compares the password with the given email and returns wthe status of the comparison Request --> { email, password }
     Response --> { status }